Charlie3WX/Super-Robot-Boy/README.md

 - Press Ctrl+C in terminal to break out the running program, then you can `make` again, or do `enviro` again to restart the client.

+Run, use and play with it!
+---

+- Controls:

+   After successfully compling and running the code, now you can play with it!

+   Press `space bar` to start/stop the robot

+   Press `r` to reset the robot

+   Press `a` or `d` to slightly turn the direction of the robot

+   Press `w` to accelerate, `s` to decelerate

+   Click on screen to teleport the robot

+- Lable to the top right of the robot indicates its state

+- Goal:

+   Start by just pressing `space bar` to let the robot move on its own, see if it can reaches the goal by itself

+   If the robot freaks out, press `r` to reset it to starting point

+   Help our robot hero out!
+Press `a` and `d` to slightly change its direction if it is too closed to one side of the wall

+- Rules:

+   If our robot hero touches pit, it dies!

+   If it touches the goal, it wins!